 This is the part most "is Printify free" articles skip past in one sentence.
 Let's itemize.

-For every order a customer places, Printify charges you three things, deducted from the card on file:
+For every order a customer places, Printify charges you:

 The Free plan doesn't change any of those numbers.
-The base costs you see when you build a product in Printify are the base costs you pay, period.
+The base costs you see when you build a product in Printify are the base costs you pay.
 There's no markup added because you're on Free.

-For a full breakdown of what one of the most popular blanks costs through Printify, see our Printify t-shirt base cost guide, the 2025 t-shirt base price update, and the full Printify t-shirt price breakdown.
+For a granular breakdown of what the most popular blanks cost through Printify and how to protect your margin at scale, see our Printify t-shirt cost and profit breakdown.

 Free vs Premium: When $39/Month Actually Pays Off

 So the break-even math is simple.
-If you're saving 20% of base cost on every order, how many orders does it take to recover the subscription?
+If you're saving up to 20% of base cost on every order, how many orders does it take to recover the subscription?
+EcommerceCEO's 2026 Printify pricing guide confirms the three-tier structure: Free ($0), Premium ($39/month or $24.99/month billed annually), and Enterprise (custom pricing).

 Hidden Costs Most Guides Miss